 This course is an introduction to learning in the online environment.
 Topics include the learning management system, library resources, and other support mechanisms within the program.
 This course will also include an introduction to SMC policies and procedures relevant to the online degree program.
+Required for SMC Online associate students.
+Substitution for SMC 101.

 SMC-201: THE SOPHOMORE YEAR EXPERIENCE.
-1 hour